Graylog2/documentation/pages/installation.rst

 Graylog offers official ``DEB`` and ``RPM`` package repositories for Ubuntu 12.04, Ubuntu 14.04, Debian 7 and CentOS 6.

 The repositories can be setup by installing a single package.
-Once that's done the Graylog2 packages can be installed via ``apt-get`` or
+Once that's done the Graylog packages can be installed via ``apt-get`` or
 ``yum``.

-**Make sure to install and configure MongoDB and Elasticsearch before starting the Graylog2 services.**
+**Make sure to install and configure MongoDB and Elasticsearch before starting the Graylog services.**

 Ubuntu 14.04
 ------------